ray-project/ray/doc/source/serve/index.md

 # Serve: Scalable and Programmable Serving

-:::{tip}
+:::{note}
-[Get in touch with us](https://docs.google.com/forms/d/1l8HT35jXMPtxVUtQPeGoe09VGp5jcvSv0TqPgyz6lGU) if you're using or considering using Ray Serve.
+[Get in touch with us](https://docs.google.com/forms/d/1l8HT35jXMPtxVUtQPeGoe09VGp5jcvSv0TqPgyz6lGU) if you're using or considering using Ray Serve!

-Chat with Ray Serve users and developers on our [forum](https://discuss.ray.io/).
 :::

 ```{image} logo.svg